Keeping Mum

-Keeping Mum is a 2005 British black comedy film co written and directed by Niall Johnson and starring Rowan Atkinson, Kristin Scott Thomas, Maggie Smith and Patrick Swayze.
+Keeping Mum is a 2005 British crime comedy film co written and directed by Niall Johnson and starring Rowan Atkinson, Kristin Scott Thomas, Maggie Smith and Patrick Swayze.
 It was produced by Isle of Man Film, Azure Films and Tusk Productions, and was released in the United Kingdom on 2 December 2005, by Summit Entertainment.

 Plot

-When a young pregnant woman named Rosie Jones (Emilia Fox) boards a train, her enormous trunk starts leaking blood in the luggage compartment.
+When a young pregnant woman named Rosie Jones boards a train, her enormous trunk starts leaking blood in the luggage compartment.

 Questioned by the police about the dead bodies inside, Rosie calmly reveals they are her unfaithful husband and his mistress.
 Convicted of manslaughter, she is imprisoned in a unit for the criminally insane due to diminished responsibility.

-Forty three years later, Walter Goodfellow (Rowan Atkinson), the village vicar of Little Wallop, is very busy writing the perfect sermon for a convention.
-He's completely oblivious to his family's problems: his wife, Gloria (Kristin Scott Thomas), has unfulfilled emotional/sexual needs and starts an affair with her golf instructor, Lance (Patrick Swayze); his teenage daughter, Holly (Tamsin Egerton), has a growing sex drive and physical maturity and constantly changes boyfriends; and his son, Petey (Toby Parkes), is a victim of bullying at school.
+Forty-three years later, Walter Goodfellow, the village vicar of Little Wallop, is very busy writing the perfect sermon for a Church of England convention.
+He's completely oblivious to his family's problems: his wife, Gloria, has unfulfilled emotional/sexual needs and starts an affair with her golf instructor, Lance; his daughter, Holly, has a growing sex drive and physical maturity and is constantly changing boyfriends; and his son, Petey, is being bullied at school.

-New housekeeper, Grace Hawkins (Maggie Smith), becomes involved in their lives, learning about their problems: neighbour Mr. Brown's Jack Russell terrier Clarence barks non-stop, preventing Gloria from sleeping; Petey has bullies; and Gloria has an affair with Lance.
+New housekeeper, Grace Hawkins, becomes involved in their lives, learning about their problems: neighbour Mr Brown's Jack Russell terrier Clarence barks non-stop, preventing Gloria from sleeping; Petey's bullies; and Gloria's burgeoning illicit affair.

-Grace sets out to solve the problems in her own way by killing Clarence as well as Mr. Brown, sabotaging the brakes on the bullies' bicycles which injures one of them and killing Lance with a flat iron outside the house for videotaping Holly undressing one night.
+Grace sets out to solve the problems in her own way by killing Clarence as well as Mr Brown, sabotaging the brakes on the bullies' bicycles which violently incapacitates them all and killing Lance with a clothes iron outside the house.

 As Walter prepares the sermon for the conference, Grace suggests adding humour.
 Also, seeing he has let his relationship slide due to his devotion to God, she shows him he can love his wife and God by looking at the erotic references in the Song of Solomon.
 As the problems in the household seem to gradually clear, Walter leaves for his convention.